First steps with PrestaShop 1.6

 Check and bank wire are the only two payment methods which are enabled by default.
 If you choose to keep them, you need to configure them with your information: check order and address, account owner, bank details (IBAN, BIC, etc.).

-These payment methods are configured through the "Wire payment" and "Payments by check" modules, which you can find in the "Installed modules" page.
+These payment methods are configured through the "Bank Wire" and "Payment by check" modules, which you can find in the "Payments & Gateways" category of the modules list.

 Configure carriers and shipment